Below is a message from our School Principal, Simon Shepherd, sharing the results of our Class of 2019.

-Of all SACE (Stage 2) grades achieved in 2018, 46% were As, compared to a State result of 26% while 88% of grades were As and Bs, compared to a State result of 70%.
-This is a similar outcome to the high standard recorded in 2017.
+Of all our SACE (Stage 2) grades achieved in 2019, 45% were As, compared to a State result of 28%, while over 90% of our grades were As and Bs, compared to a State result of 71%.
+This is higher again than the already excellent standard recorded in 2018.

-All students achieved SACE and of the 141 students eligible for an ATAR:
+All students achieved their SACE and of the 157 students eligible for an ATAR:

-I am delighted to announce that our 2018 Dux is Emily Jaarsma who achieved an outstanding ATAR of 99.9.
-Emily also received two SACE Merits, one in English and the other in her Research Project (2017) .
-Our Proxime Accessit is Bonita Hammond-Brown with another outstanding ATAR of 99.8 and two SACE Merits, one each in Physics and Mathematical Methods.
+I am delighted to announce that our 2019 Dux is Chloe Karnon who achieved an outstanding ATAR of 99.5.
+Chloe also received a SACE Merit in Biology.
+Our Proxime Accessit is Shijie Wang with another outstanding ATAR of 99.35 and a SACE Merit in English.

 Every student in the cohort is to be congratulated for their efforts and, in particular, we can all be proud of the following students who join our Dux and Proxime Accessit in rounding out our top ten ATARs:

-Westminster’s Class of 2018 was awarded 25 Merits for ‘perfect’ subject scores, and an additional four Merits were awarded to Year 11 students undertaking Stage 2 subjects this year.
-Merits have been achieved across 13 different subject areas, proving again that Westminster gives students every opportunity to excel in their areas of interest within their exceptional education:
+Westminster’s Class of 2019 was awarded 25 Merits for ‘perfect’ subject scores, and an additional eight Merits were awarded to Year 11 students undertaking Stage 2 subjects this year.
+Merits have been awarded across 12 different subject areas, reflecting the range of learning that allows our students to achieve more than they thought possible:

-A comprehensive analysis of academic and co-curricular achievements for this cohort will be provided in our Class of 2018 Achievements publication to be released early in 2019.
-This will be shared through our website, our eNews and with the wider School community in the next edition of Westminster News, to be published late autumn 2019.
+A comprehensive analysis of academic and co-curricular achievements for this cohort will be provided in our Class of 2019 Achievements publication to be released in 2020.
+Class of 2019 achievements will be shared through our website, our eNews and with the wider School community in the next edition of Westminster News, to be published late autumn 2020.

-To the Class of 2018, we wish you all the very best for the exciting times ahead.
-We look forward to welcoming you back to Westminster and celebrating your achievements in the years to come.
+We have wished the Class of 2019 the very best for what lies beyond school.
+We look forward to welcoming them back to Westminster and sharing in their deserved successes in the years to come.